The contact page is often one of the least considered parts of a website.

 Every extra form field creates a little more resistance.

-That does not mean every contact form should be stripped down to name, email and message.
+That doesn’t mean every contact form should be stripped down to name, email and message.
 Some businesses need more information to qualify enquiries properly.
-The key is to only ask for what is useful at that stage of the journey.
+The key is to only ask for what’s useful at that stage of the journey.

 A good test is to look at every field and ask: do I need this before I reply, or can it wait until the conversation has started?